-Best places to visit in St. Petersburg, FL
+Must-see places to visit in St. Petersburg, FL

 The Dali (Salvador Dali Museum)

 Only visiting St. Petersburg in one day?
 Make your first stop The Dali (Salvador Dali Museum).
-Located in Dali Boulevard, the museum hosts the world’s second-largest collection of Salvador Dali’s works.
+Located on Dali Boulevard, the museum hosts the world’s second-largest collection of Salvador Dali’s works.
 Even if you’re not an art history buff, The Dali is one of the coolest places to see in St. Petersburg.

 On the way out, be sure to stop at The Dali’s gift shop.
-Grab a unique Dali souvenir for yourself or for the surrealist art lover in your life!
+Grab a unique Dali souvenir for yourself or the surrealist art lover in your life!

 Located in the city of Clearwater to the west, Clearwater Beach is one of the finest beaches in the Tampa Bay area.
 The beach is famed for its perfect white sand, fun water activities, and spring break vibes.
-For beach bums, visiting Clearwater Beach is one of the best things to do around St. Petersburg.
+For beach bums, visiting Clearwater Beach is one of the most popular things to do around St. Petersburg.